DeliaDelAguila/Catalog/Theory/Python Data Structures.md

 ## Stack

 In stacks, the most recently placed element is the one you take off: *Last-In, First-Out*.
-When we think about a stack we really only think about two key operations:
+When we think about a stack we only think about two key operations:

 - *append*: Add a new value
 - *pop*: Remove the last value added (if stack is not empty)